 This page would be less useful if it only told you to hire sooner.
 There are genuine situations where waiting is the right call.

 An EA is not a mind reader.
-If you're not ready to spend two to three hours in the first week defining what "good" looks like for inbox management, scheduling, and communications - you're not ready to get value from the relationship.
+If you’re not ready to spend two to three hours in the first week defining what “good” looks like, the relationship will underperform regardless of the EA’s capability.

 Who DonnaPro Works With – and When